Project-Vyre/FinalityMC-web/docs/changelog_mote/docs_mote/logs_mote_v1/mote_log_015.md

 # Version 0.1.5a

+## 8.25.23 Changes
+- I've been personally aware of Functional Storage drawers being overpowered, so a blanket recipe change has been implemented.
+Monobanks and Create Fluid Tanks are now required to make them.
+- Implemented version watcher.

+### Mod updates
+- Jade `Jade-1.19.1-forge-8.8.1` to `Jade-1.19.1-forge-8.9.0`

 ## 8.24.23 Changes
 Essential has added FancyMenu compatibility, so the menu has been redesigned slightly.
 - Applied Finality Genesis quest tree changes and additions.
 - Disabled Quark's Improved tooltips.
 Note to self: Make sure it's applied on Mote.
-- Fixed Quiver recipe using forge:rope instead of forge:ropes, need to apply this to Genesis 014a because it has the same issue.
+- ~~Fixed Quiver recipe using forge:rope instead of forge:ropes, need to apply this to Genesis 014a because it has the same issue.~~
+  - Just double checked in-game, the tag definitely **exists**.

 ### Mod Updates
 - Cupboard `cupboard-1.19.2-1.6` to `cupboard-1.19.2-1.8`